econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 # Introduction

 Franco Modigliani and Richard Brumberg (1954)[^modigliani_brumberg] were the first to propose trying to understand consumer financial choices as optimal responses to the realities of the paths of income and of spending needs over the lifetime.
-An enormous academic literature has followed their pioneering work (we cite some of that literature in our main text, and have included a more expansive summary of some relevant work in our [literature appendix](#lit-review)).
-But it has proven difficult to build rational optimizing models that give sensible advice about both life cycle saving choices and about investment decisions like how much of one's retirement savings should be invested in the stock market.
+An enormous academic literature has followed their pioneering work (see the [literature appendix](#lit-review) for an expansive summary), but it has proven difficult to build rational optimizing models that give sensible advice about both life-cycle saving choices and about investment decisions.
+That is, the models yield implausible answers to questions about how much wealth should be retained later in life, and how much of one's retirement savings should be invested in the stock market.
-(The subtitle of a recent paper by [](doi:10.3905/jor.2023.10.3.071) captures the current state of affairs nicely: "Why Practitioners Have Not Adopted the Lifecyle Model -- Yet"; see also [](doi:10.1146/annurev-economics-080315-015127)).
+Indeed, the subtitle of a recent paper by [](doi:10.3905/jor.2023.10.3.071) captures the current state of affairs nicely: "Why Practitioners Have Not Adopted the Lifecyle Model -- Yet"; see also [](doi:10.1146/annurev-economics-080315-015127).

 [^modigliani_brumberg]: @10.7551/mitpress/1923.003.0004

-The argument of this paper is that the elements are already available to construct a model that 'practitioners can adopt.'
-All that is necessary is to combine the relevant academic contributions with some wisdom from practitioners' own experience of advising clients.
+In this paper, we argue that the elements are already available to construct a model that 'practitioners can adopt,' and all that is needed is to combine the relevant academic contributions with some wisdom from practitioners' own experience of advising clients.
 Our paper's central contribution is to provide a small [open-source computational model](github.com/econ-ark/life-cycle-prime-time) that incorporates the features that make it possible to build rigorous optimizing life cycle models whose advice is not obviously wrong.

+%% MNW: I'm not sure that the first sentence describes what you actually do here.
+At most, you're including a calibration of medical expenses *in retirement*, treated as "negative income shocks".
+It doesn't include any of the other features you mention might be important, like housing, persistent medical needs / long term disability, etc. And I'm not sure the extent to which you're using "wisdom from practitioners' own experience", other than rejecting any model with a sharp wealth drawdown rate.

 We begin with a (very) brief literature synopsis, then present a set of illustrative models ending with our proposed solution, which involves a small twist to the old idea (@carrollWhyDoTheRich) of incorporating wealth directly in the utility function.

 ## Recent Developments in the Literature